How it all began

 - A Fender Bullet.
 My first electric guitar.
 I changed its colour quite a few times.
 But it is still my first love.
 I still play it at home.
 Especially on recordings.
 You can hear it for example on this song (Alone With Everybody).
 And I played many solo parts with it.
 For example the one in this song (Eternal Blood).

 - A Daion 81 – Caribou 6-string western guitar.
 I bought this guitar in the mid 80’s.
 It is my travel mate and acompanied me half way around the world (at least from the USA to Sri Lanka and many countries in between).
 I used it for example on this tune (Backstage Woman).

 - An Ibanez Roadstar from the early 90ies.
 This one I played throughout the last 25 years on stage until the day I switched to the Les Paul.

 - An Antonio Sanchez 1025 Spanish classic 6-string build in 1991.

 Let’s talk about amplifiers:

-- On stage I play a Hughes & Kettner Switchblade TSC 100 tube amplifier before switching over to the Headrush.
+- I used to play a Hughes & Kettner Switchblade TSC 100 tube amplifier before switching over to the Headrush.
 I loved its simplicity.
 It has four programable channels (from clean to extreme overdrive).
 And the four most necessary effects Delay, Reverb, Flanger and Chorus are integrated, too.
 No extra effects needed.
 Really plug and play!
 (I sold it to a friend.
 He is very happy with it!)